 I decided to create this easy pumpkin recipe today after making the simple, yet scrumptious pumpkin pies from my first gluten-free cookbook, The Gluten-Free Almond Flour Cookbook.
 After pie making I found myself with a bunch of leftover roasted pumpkin and this easy soup recipe was a breeze to throw together!

-In any event, I’ll be serving this warming soup to the boys for dinner tonight with salad greens from the garden (which currently exists in our cold frame).
-They’ll finish their chores and then we’ll eat dinner while we listen to the game playing on the radio.
+I’ll be serving this easy paleo soup recipe to the boys for dinner tonight, along with salad greens from the garden, which currently exists in our cold frame.
+They’ll finish their chores, then we’ll eat dinner and settle in for the night.

-You may want to add more stevia to your soup than the recipe calls for to make it just a bit sweeter.
-I sometimes add a couple of drops of stevia to the individual bowls of soup.
-If you use a different type of stevia than the recipe calls for you may need to adjust your amounts, since different brands and types of stevia have different levels of sweetness.
+You may want to add more stevia to your soup than the recipe calls for to make it a bit sweeter.
+If you use a different type of stevia than indicated in the recipe, you may need to adjust your amounts, since different brands and types of stevia have different levels of sweetness.

 Here are some of my other easy paleo pumpkin recipes for you!